Double-layered vacuum bubbles and cosmological phase transitions

-In addition to vacuum bubble nucleation via quantum tunneling, semiclassical mechanisms can also enable the scalar field to overcome the potential barrier and facilitate the phase transition.
+In addition to vacuum bubble nucleation via quantum tunneling, classical mechanisms can also enable the scalar field to overcome the potential barrier and facilitate the phase transition.
 This process, known as flyover vacuum decay, essentially involves describing vacuum decay through a classical stochastic framework, where quantum or thermal fluctuations are modeled as initial fluctuations following a Gaussian distribution for a single real scalar field in 1+1 dimensions.
-Unlike quantum tunneling, in this scenario the scalar field acquires a non-zero configuration that trigger classically over the barrier, allowing bubble nucleation via a semiclassical pathway.
+Unlike quantum tunneling, in this scenario the scalar field acquires a non-zero configuration that trigger the field to roll classically over the barrier, allowing bubble nucleation via a classical pathway.

 To study the subsequent evolution of the scalar field under this initial condition, we solve its equation of motion in the relevant cosmological setting.
 We consider phase transitions that occur on timescales much shorter than the Hubble time $H_*^{-1}$ at the epoch of the transition.
-In this regime, the effect of cosmic expansion is negligible, and the scalar field satisfies \beq \square \phi - \frac{\mathrm{d}V}{\mathrm{d}\phi} = 0 , \eeq with $V$ being the scalar potential.
+In this case, the effect of cosmic expansion is negligible, and the scalar field satisfies \beq \square \phi - \frac{\mathrm{d}V(\phi)}{\mathrm{d}\phi} = 0 , \eeq with $V(\phi)$ being the scalar potential.

 Regardless of the mechanism responsible for the formation of vacuum bubbles, we assume that they possess full spherical symmetry, such that the scalar field $\phi$ depends only on the radial coordinate $r$ and time $t$.
-Under this assumption, the standard Klein–Gordon equation in flat Minkowski spacetime takes the form \beq \ddot{\phi} = \phi^{{\prime}{\prime}} + \frac{2}{r} \phi^{\prime} - \frac{\mathrm{d}V}{\mathrm{d}\phi}, \eeq where dots and primes denote derivatives with respect to time $t$ and radius $r=\sqrt{x^2+y^2+z^2}$, respectively.
+Under this assumption, the standard Klein–Gordon equation in flat Minkowski spacetime takes the form \beq \ddot{\phi} = \phi^{{\prime}{\prime}} + \frac{2}{r} \phi^{\prime} - \frac{\mathrm{d}V(\phi)}{\mathrm{d}\phi}, \eeq where dots and primes denote derivatives with respect to time $t$ and radius $r=\sqrt{x^2+y^2+z^2}$, respectively.
 This assumption enables a significant reduction in computational cost, making numerical simulations of vacuum bubble dynamics more tractable.